GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-2.md

 2. Closer to real-world physics
 3. Creating 3d views or aspects would be a lot simpler long-term

-Idea: Use a shader to draw a thick white line around the edge of planets, leaving them black, so that in 3D you could pan around, but the planet always looks like a 2D circle on the screen, Asteroids-style.
+Idea: Use a shader to draw a thick white line around the edge of planets, leaving them black, so that in 3D you could pan around, but the planet always looks like a 2D circle on the screen, Asteroids-style?

 ## Notes